 Key Stage 3

 In the Thirds and Lower Fourth, girls are taught Biology separately from the other two sciences, by subject specialist teachers.
-Each pupil will receive one double Biology lesson per week, and we largely follow the National Curriculum for Year 7 and 8.
+Each pupil will receive one double Biology lesson per week, and we follow the ISEB Common Entrance Examination.
 The emphasis is on building a foundation of knowledge and understanding, whilst developing the necessary skills to become an outstanding scientist.